marydlawyer/beneficiary-fhir-data/README.md

 We work with sensitive information: do not put any PHI or PII in the public repo for BFD.

-If you believe you’ve found or been made aware of a security vulnerability, please refer to the CMS Vulnerability Disclosure Policy (here is a [link](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/CIO-Directives-and-Policies/Downloads/CMS-Vulnerability-Disclosure-Policy.pdf) to the most recent version as of the time of this commit.
+If you believe you’ve found or been made aware of a security vulnerability, please refer to the CMS Vulnerability Disclosure Policy (here is a [link](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/CIO-Directives-and-Policies/Downloads/CMS-Vulnerability-Disclosure-Policy.pdf) to the most recent version as of the time of this commit).

 ## Eclipse Configuration